ishitadatta/Productiva/README.md

 # Productiva
 Productiva is an Android application aimed at giving a working employee a resourcefulness, determination and productivity boost in office spaces by creating a more motivating and holistic environment using Geofencing and BLE technoology.
-This project was made as part a project prototype for the Hackathon Decypher : A Better Tomorrow
+This project was made as part of a project prototype for the Hackathon Decypher : A Better Tomorrow

 ## Project Description
 * The “What”: Reduced productivity and morale, and possibly mental health related issues that may be observed in employees, which may affect performance and resourcefulness.
 Transition back into a professional environment back from the casual comfort provided by WFH after COVID-19 can tend to be demotivating and monotonous.